php-dev-br/laravel-doc-pt-br/dusk.md

     $browser->clickLink($linkText);

-You may use the `seeLink` method to determine if a link that has the given display text is visible on the page:

-    if ($browser->seeLink($linkText)) {
-        // ...
-    }

-> {note} These methods interact with jQuery.
+> {note} This method interacts with jQuery.
 If jQuery is not available on the page, Dusk will automatically inject it into the page so it is available for the test's duration.

 <a name="text-values-and-attributes"></a>
 ### Text, Values, & Attributes